nwtime/ntpwww/content/en/documentation/3-5.93e/howto.md

 The standard clock driver interface includes a set of common support routines some of which do such things as start and stop the device, open the serial port, and establish special functions such as PPS signal support.
 Other routines read and write data to the device and process time values.
 Most drivers need only a little customizing code to, for instance, transform idiosyncratic timecode formats to standard form, poll the device as necessary, and handle exception conditions.
 A standard interface is available for remote debugging and monitoring programs, such as <code>ntpq</code> and <code>xntpdc</code>, as well as the <code>filegen</code> facility, which can be used to record device status on a continuous basis.

 The interface code and this documentation have been developed over some time and required not a little hard work converting old drivers, etc. Should you find success writing a driver for a new radio or modem service, please consider contributing it to the common good.
-Send the driver file itself and patches for the other files to Dave Mills (mills@udel.edu).

 #### Files Which Need to be Changed